unboxed/bops-applicants/README.md

 ## Deployments

-Merging into main will automatically deploy to the staging ECS environment.
+Merging into `main` will automatically deploy to the staging ECS environment.
 To deploy to the production ECS environment requires a manual review of the 'Deploy' GitHub Action by one of the required reviewers.

+More information about the infrastructure can be found in this private repo: [BOPS infrastructure repo](https://github.com/unboxed/bops-terraform/).